7 Gley Soils

 Other Gley Soils that have

-- fine sedimentary stratification at 60 cm or less, or
+- sedimentary stratification at 60 cm or less, or

 - a buried B horizon with an upper surface at 60 cm or less from the mineral soil surface, nor